grafana/synthetic-monitoring-api-go-client/docs/API.md

 Synthetic Monitoring API is hosted at [https://synthetic-monitoring-api-us-central2.grafana.net](https://synthetic-monitoring-api-us-central2.grafana.net)

-**Europe Region**

-Synthetic Monitoring API is hosted at [https://synthetic-monitoring-api-eu-west.grafana.net](https://synthetic-monitoring-api-eu-west.grafana.net)

-**United Kingdom Region**

-Synthetic Monitoring API is hosted at [https://synthetic-monitoring-api-gb-south.grafana.net](https://synthetic-monitoring-api-gb-south.grafana.net)

-**Europe (Azure) Region**

-Synthetic Monitoring API is hosted at [https://synthetic-monitoring-api-eu-west-1.grafana.net](https://synthetic-monitoring-api-eu-west-1.grafana.net)

-**Australia Region**

-Synthetic Monitoring API is hosted at [https://synthetic-monitoring-api-au-southeast.grafana.net](https://synthetic-monitoring-api-au-southeast.grafana.net)

 If you are unsure about the region of your stack, check **Synthetic Monitoring -> Config** page.
-API URL for your Grafana Cloud instance will be listed under **Backend address**
+The API URL for your Grafana Cloud instance will be listed under **Backend address**

 > NOTE: You need to be `Admin` in Grafana to access Synthetic Monitoring config page

 ## Authentication